-Mr. Drexel envisioned an institution of higher learning uniquely suited to the needs of a rapidly growing industrial society and of the young men and women seeking their place in it — core values that continue to guide the University in its modern era.

-Mr. Drexel’s vision was officially realized in 1891 with the establishment of the Drexel Institute of Art, Science and Industry.
+He envisioned an institution of higher learning uniquely suited to the needs of a rapidly growing industrial society and of the young men and women seeking their place in it — core values that continue to guide the University in its modern era.
+His vision was officially realized in 1891 with the establishment of the Drexel Institute of Art, Science and Industry.

-Originally a non-degree-granting institution, Drexel began conferring the bachelor of science degree in 1914, when its 18 departments were organized into four schools.
-In 1927, the Commonwealth of Pennsylvania granted Drexel the privilege to confer the master of science degree, and in 1965, the doctor of philosophy degree.
+Originally a non-degree-granting institution, Drexel began conferring the Bachelor of Science degree in 1914, when its 18 departments were organized into four schools.
+In 1927, the Commonwealth of Pennsylvania granted Drexel the privilege to confer the Master of Science degree and in 1965, the Doctor of Philosophy degree.

 The institution's curriculum and organization of its academic programs have evolved to include 15 colleges and schools.
 In accordance with this evolution, Drexel has undergone two changes in name, in 1936 becoming Drexel Institute of Technology, and in 1970, Drexel University.
 The current title reflects the institution's commitment to research as well as the breadth of its programs.
 The University continues to expand, in 2006 becoming the first major research university to open a new law school in 25 years and is one of just two universities operating a law school that follows a cooperative model of education.
 Drexel also established an affiliation with one of Philadelphia’s most storied institutions, The Academy of Natural Sciences, in 2011.